EvanMulawski/FanControl.CorsairLink/README.md

 7. The LibreHardwareMonitor "PSU (Corsair)" sensor source must be disabled in Fan Control's Sensor Settings.

 8. Requires driver installation and Windows 10/11 64-bit OS.
-See instructions included in download.
+See [instructions](#siusbxpress-driver) (also included in download).

 ## Installation

 ⚠ This plugin will not function correctly if Corsair iCUE (specifically, the "Corsair Service" service) is running.
 This service should be stopped before running Fan Control.
-Running other programs that attempt to communicate with these devices while Fan Control is running is not currently a supported scenario.
+Running [incompatible programs](#compatibility) that attempt to communicate with these devices while Fan Control is running is not a supported scenario.

 ⚠ This plugin requires the .NET Framework build of Fan Control.
 Install Fan Control using the `FanControl_net_4_8.zip` release files.

 1. Download a [release](https://github.com/EvanMulawski/FanControl.CorsairLink/releases).
 2. Unblock the downloaded ZIP file.
 (Right-click, Properties, check Unblock, OK)
 3. Exit Fan Control.
-4. Copy `FanControl.CorsairLink.dll` to the Fan Control `Plugins` directory.
+4. Copy `FanControl.CorsairLink.dll` to Fan Control's `Plugins` directory.
+5. Start Fan Control.

+### SiUsbXpress Driver

+The SiUsbXpress driver is only necessary if:

+- the Status of your device in the [Device Support](#device-support) matrix has the **8** footnote superscript, e.g. Full Support <sup>8</sup>
+- the driver has not been installed previously (by Corsair iCUE or manually)

+The driver is only supported on:

+- Windows 10 64-bit
+- Windows 11 64-bit

+To install the driver:

+1. Ensure Fan Control is closed.
+2. Ensure `FanControl.CorsairLink.dll` has been copied to Fan Control's `Plugins` directory.
+3. Copy `SiUSBXp.dll` from the `Corsair-SiUsbXpress-Driver` directory to Fan Control's `Plugins` directory.
+4. Right-click the `CorsairSiUSBXp.inf` file in the `Corsair-SiUsbXpress-Driver` directory and select **Install**.
+(This is a signed driver shipped with Corsair iCUE.)
 5. Start Fan Control.

 ## Interoperability